 Much better.

-List has a similar method so that we can work with multiple lists like this:
+List has a similar function so that we can work with multiple lists like this:

 val x: List[Int] = ???